Florida Pyramid and Ponzi Scheme Laws

 - US Attorney

-Get a Free Evaluation of Your Pyramid / Ponzi Scheme Charges
+Discuss Your Pyramid / Ponzi Scheme Charges with a Lawyer

-If you or your company are being investigated for, or have been arrested on, white collar crimes or pyramid/Ponzi scheme-related charges, it is important to seek the legal advice of an experienced Florida attorney.
-Depending on the agencies involved, white collar crime may be considered a federal offense.
-Get a handle on your case with a free legal evaluation from a Florida criminal defense attorney.
+While Florida has pyramid and Ponzi scheme laws, it's possible that you may also be charged under federal law.
+If you or your company are being investigated for, or have been arrested for, white collar crimes or pyramid/Ponzi scheme-related charges, it's important to seek the legal advice of an experienced white collar crimes lawyer in Florida.